"The Expert Authority You Can Trust"

 Administration.
 The products and information contained herein are not

-intended to diagnose, treat, cure, or prevent any diseases or, medical
+intended to diagnose, treat, cure, or prevent any diseases or medical

 problems.
 It is not intended to replace your doctor's recommendations.

-Copyright © 2003 - 2017.
+Copyright © 2003 - 2019.
 All Rights Reserved under USC Title 17.

 Do not copy content from the page or this website without my expressed written consent.
 To do so is Plagiarism, Not Fair Use, is illegal, and a violation of the The Digital Millennium Copyright Act of 1998.
-FTC Disclaimer: I do receive financial compensation for some of the products I recommend and personally sell.